 Of course, you could just visit the castle, snap a few Instagram photos and be on your merry way to the next fairytale fortress.

 But, if you do have time, I would highly recommend that you take a guided tour of Craigievar Castle!

 The castle tours are limited to 10 people per tour and run every 30 minutes during opening hours.
 The tours last 40–50 minutes and are truly fascinating!

-Our entertaining host told us lot’s of the history of the castle.
-It included ghost stories from old lairds who used to live here, the stories behind the small windows and bullet holes in the walls.
+Our entertaining host told us a lot of the history about the castle.
+It included ghost stories from old lairds who used to live here, the stories behind the small windows, and bullet holes in the walls.

 They even showed us some of the secret doorways and staircases in the castle.
 It was well worth the money in my opinion if you’re here while it’s open!